 Math Trivia brings the fun into math problems.
 TriviaQN has a range of math trivia for beginners and the elite.
 Math trivia can be a part of family game night and even help to brush up on your math skills.

-Answer: Paul Erdős
+Answer: Paul Erdős, of course!

 Answer: Leonhard Euler.